21 March 2017 – It was the sight of the lone palm tree that drew me in from a distance…

 It was a last minute decision, but I found myself returning west to Batu Ferringhi the next morning.
 Thankfully, the start of the day was blessed with better light, giving some much needed depth to the photo above of the painted batu (‘batu’ meaning rock in Malay).

-After the shoot I made a quick stop at the Floating Mosque a short distance away.
+After the shoot had ended, I made a quick stop at the Floating Mosque a short distance away.
 To the left of the mosque were some fishing boats; being so early in the morning and with not too many people around (save for the caretaker in the pictures below) there was quite a sense of peace and serenity, so I spent a little time just taking it all in.